(This post contains affiliate links. Read my full disclosure.)

 She writes about splitting stakeholders in a way that I hadn’t come across before: role-based and agenda-based.

-Role-based stakeholders have influence or power within the project because of the expertise they bring to the team.
+This group has influence or power within the project because of the expertise they bring to the team.
 They have an actual responsibility on the project with regards to the work.

 Agenda-based stakeholders have a particular position or opinion on the project.
 They might not have a formal role on the project team but they exert their influence through their involvement.